DNS configuration

-You can check the status of your certificate in Site settings > Domain management > HTTPS.
+You can check the status of your certificate in.
 If there is a problem with the certificate, you may find one of the error messages below.
 (We’re using

 petsofnetlify.com as an example.)

 # “petsofnetlify.com doesn’t appear to be served by Netlify”

-In order to make sure that the site is served by Netlify, we examine the HTTP response headers.
-You can find this in your browser’s dev tools, using an online checker, or with the following terminal command:
+In order to make sure that the site is served by Netlify, check the HTTP response headers.

 curl -s -v http://your-newly-configured-hostname.com 2>&1 | grep -i server